-Bandwidth is the maximum amount of data that your internet service provider can transfer from one point to another.
+Bandwidth is the maximum amount of data your internet service provider can transfer from one point to another.
 The two components of bandwidth are your download speed and upload speed, which are measured in megabits per second, or Mbps.
-Think of bandwidth as a pipe — the wider it is, the more data that can be transferred at one time.
+Think of bandwidth as a pipe — the wider it is, the more data can be transferred at one time.

 What is latency?

 Latency refers to the time it takes for data to travel from one point to another.
 You may also hear latency referred to as “ping” during a speed test.
 Your latency, or ping time, is usually measured as milliseconds, or ms. Using our pipe analogy, think of latency as the water pressure or how quickly data moves through the pipe.

 So, what’s the difference?

 The difference between bandwidth and latency comes down to what they are measuring.
 Bandwidth looks at the amount of data being transferred, while latency looks at the amount of time it takes data to transfer.

 These two terms come together as throughput, which refers to the amount of data that is being transferred over a set time.
 If you have high bandwidth and low latency, then you have a greater throughput because more data is being transferred faster.

 Why do bandwidth and latency matter?

 For more casual internet users, bandwidth and latency may not be as important for everyday tasks.
 However, when it comes to certain internet activities that require both downloading and uploading data — such as playing video games, streaming movies and music or video chatting — then your throughput is more important.